atreyasha/spp-explainability/docs/develop.md

 1. Dedicated explainability

-    1. Generic changes

-        1.  update readme and usage scripts with changes made so far

-        2.  clean out source code with newer and more efficient workflows, consistent variable namings and function definitions on-the-fly -\> start off with `explain_data`

-        3.  precisely type functions and classes on-the-fly -\> especially for explainability scripts

-        4.  sort out scattered TODOs

-    2. Global explainability

-        1.  compatibility issues
+    1. Execution speed

-            1.  synchronize all changes in the oracle model into the mimic model

-            2.  figure out why many end tokens occur after each other in output patterns and how to remedy these illogical pattern types -\> seems to be fixed by reducing `num_padding_tokens` to `0` so it seems something is off with offsetting technique used in backpointer display

-            3.  consider removing `num_padding_tokens` and emulate from other scripts

-            4.  look into to/from-semiring functions are not used, especially for log-space semiring

-            5.  look into legacy `visualization*` scripts to ensure no workarounds during debugging were transferred causing wrong indices

-            6.  modify `get_nearest_neighbors` to use full embeddings and to use biases as well -\> if this is indeed necessary after understanding

-            7.  look into `end_states` and other tensors which need to be expanded based on batch dimension

-            8.  fix problem of double increment jumps in token indices -\> possibly fixed but unsure

-            9.  replace nested zip with nested list comp of `zip_lambda_2d` function -\> perhaps same for `cat_2d` function

-            10. add all conditionals related to epsilons and SL (or wildcards) to explainability script as per `visualize_efficiently`

-            11. fix `max_doc_len` for explainability and emulate from modelling scripts

-            12. fix looping over transition matrices as per modelling scripts

-            13. consider removing `detach` calls on registered buffers since they have no gradients, and instead just use `clone` -\> but need to check this to be sure
+        1.  investigate exact bottlenack location inside `get_activating_spans` -\> particularly in torch apply function -\> better to find workaround than use torch for this -\> perhaps convert everthing to numpy and operate from there -\> perhaps a numpy or base-python equivalent for semirings

+            1.  update data types after changing these such as for utils functions

+            2.  this can then be better parallelized with multipool, use `batch_size` argument for this

+        2.  current model forwards are done by loops, but these can be parallelized or vectorized before `get_activating_spans` and then used inside -\> use `batch_size` argument for this

+            1.  compute measure of sparsity -\> would be useful as model output diagnostic -\> should be roughly half as per how things are done, but can vary significantly by samples

-        2.  check if it is possible to port the entire backpointer concept inside the sopa model as an exec-mode
+        3.  port backpointer concept to model as another function which reflects the same workflow

-        3.  consider modifying model forward to conditionally return scores and other tensors before linear layer -\> preferably as a concatenated tensor -\> then can simply use model outputs instead of computing them from scratch as is currently done in explain script

-        4.  consider adding softmax to model forward if this is of any use

-        5.  consider adding NullPointer instead of padding -\> might help distinguish

-        6.  zero and restart padding used in model, but only restart padding used in explain script -\> incompatibilities between transitons_once functions -\> now we no longer need zero padding in transitions

-        7.  binarizer and layer normalization output should be used for explainability to ignore all other patterns -\> might help with explainability

-        8.  think about how to work with unknown tokens on new data for mimic model

-        9.  perhaps keep the existing nearest neighbours functionality to deal with similar patterns with different tokens

-        10. introduce new function for loading and dumping patterns to intercommunicate between mimic/oracle models -\> utilize output-prefix argument when dumping output patterns file

-        11. look into `visualize_efficiently` and
-            `interpret_classification_results` scripts for possible
-            workflows to adopt

-        12. develop merging framework where regular expressions are generalized from all the best patterns available -\> produce pretty and compact ensemble of regular expressions, perhaps with graphviz

-    3. Execution speed

-        1.  use tqdm to help with estimations
+        4.  use tqdm to help with estimations -\> add `tqdm_arg_parser` for posterity and pass around disable tqdm

-        2.  search for more efficient back-pointer python implementation

-        3.  look into torch semiring times function which could be a bottleneck or otherwise use timing analysis to find bottleneck

-        4.  can offer GPU for model-based exection, but main explainability must happen on the CPU; multiple threads would be a bonus here for overall speed
+        5.  can offer GPU for model-based exection, but main explainability must happen on the CPU; multiple threads would be a bonus here for overall speed

-        5.  check if batch-level processing is possible as per training workflow

         6.  merge efficiencies from `visualize_efficiently` script, for example using `heapq` for binary search tree

+    2. Generalizing global explainability

+        1.  perform some kind of clustering to determine which patterns to show/save and which ones not to

+        2.  develop merging framework where regular expressions are generalized from all the best patterns available -\> produce pretty and compact ensemble of regular expressions

+            1.  compile regular expressions when doing a search over the mimic model

+        3.  modify `get_nearest_neighbors` to use full embeddings and to use biases as well -\> perhaps keep the existing nearest neighbours functionality to deal with similar patterns with different tokens

+        4.  add back `k_best` to argument parser in case it is needed

+        5.  think about how to work with unknown tokens on new data for mimic model

-        7.  consider keeping `explain_labels` or removing these altogether -\> not sure how they could still be of use later on in explainability
+        6.  consider keeping `explain_labels` or removing these altogether -\> not sure how they could still be of use later on in explainability

+        7.  find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance -\> or at least discuss them

+        8.  since all transitions are only dependent on the state and not on each other, would it be possible to concatenate all token spans for each pattern and interweave between them?

+            1.  if this is possible, it will hugely benefit global explainability

+            2.  might not be the best solution, but we can experiment how this affects generalization

+            3.  perhaps use graphviz for visualization

-    4. Quantification of global explainability potential
+    3. Quantification and generalizing global explainability

-        1.  perhaps do a check between model forward and explain forward to ensure they are the same as a failsafe

-        2.  compare confusion matrices between oracle and mimic and compute euclidean distances over raw softmax predictions
+        1.  compare confusion matrices between oracle and mimic and compute euclidean distances over raw softmax predictions

-        3.  demonstrate when global explainability aligns well and when it does not
+        2.  demonstrate when global explainability aligns well and when it does not

-        4.  can be done for both the train and test partitions to check for extrapolation potential for explainability
+        3.  can be done for both the train and test partitions to check for extrapolation potential for explainability

-        5.  find tricks which help to increase generalization -\> or at least discuss them

-    5. Local explainability as a failsafe
+    4. Local explainability as a failsafe

+        1.  rename `explain_spp` to something related to globalk explainability and mimic model construction, since another script will be needed to conduct local explanations

+        2.  consider adding softmax to model forward if this is of any use

-        1.  in cases where global explainability cannot be deciphered, we can provide a failsafe of local explainability
+        3.  in cases where global explainability cannot be deciphered, we can provide a failsafe of local explainability

-        2.  this can be done a per-sample basis with pattern and score specification -\> more likely to be useful on the test set
+        4.  this can be done a per-sample basis with pattern and score specification -\> more likely to be useful on the test set

+    5. Generic changes

+        1.  re-check token indices in backpointers and ensure they are indeed correct -\> do some manual runs and re-thinking

+        2.  think whether to allow transition out of end state and how this works, or what this means and if it is logical

+        3.  look again into document indices and why legacy code subtracted padding tokens

+        4.  look into legacy visualization and interpretation scripts for possible workflows to adopt

+        5.  clean out source code with newer and more efficient workflows, consistent variable namings and function definitions on-the-fly

+        6.  precisely type functions and classes on-the-fly -\> especially for explainability scripts

+        7.  sort out scattered TODOs

 2. Post explainability